 Whenever I am in Paris, I tend to rush in order to see my family and friends.
-I rarely take the time to just stroll and appreciate my beautiful city.
+I rarely take the time just to stroll and appreciate my beautiful city.
 However, I have recently taken the time to go out there and get more familiar.
-On a late Saturday morning, I met with my younger sister and what was supposed to be just a brunch ended up being a nice walking tour in one of Paris’ hippest district, Le Marais.
-Its cobbled streets and medieval architecture combined with small boutiques, vintage shops and bars make this district a popular place among locals and tourists.
+On a late Saturday morning, I met with my younger sister, and what was supposed to be just a brunch ended up being a nice walking tour in one of Paris’ hippest districts, Le Marais.
+Its cobbled streets and medieval architecture combined with small boutiques, vintage shops, and bars make this district a popular place among locals and tourists.

 Walking tour in Le Marais

-Our walking tour of Paris in Le Marais wasn’t planned, but since the day was nice, we just strolled idly while observing and taking in the most enjoyable sights.
+Our self-walking tour of Paris in Le Marais wasn’t planned, but since a nice Spring day, we just strolled idly while observing and taking in the most enjoyable sights.
 Paris is beautiful in spring, especially when the sun finally starts to shine, and the terraces start getting packed.

-Le Marais is one of the oldest parts of Paris and home to a diverse range of communities.
-The Jewish community has been in the area for a long time establishing themselves in the clothing market.
+Le Marais is one of the oldest parts of Paris and is home to a diverse range of communities.
+The Jewish community has been in the area for a long time, establishing itself in the clothing market.
 In fact, Rue Sentier is the birthplace of hip clothing brands like Comptoir des Cotonniers, Sandro or Maje.
 As well as the Jewish community, artists have long lived in the area too.
 The many art galleries are a testament to their presence.
-Last but not least, the LGBT community with its many bars and clubs make Le Marais a great place for entertainment.
+Last but not least, the LGBT community, with its many bars and clubs, make Le Marais a great place for entertainment.

-- Google Maps, please ensure that you have downloaded Paris so you can use it offline or printed out of the map above
+- Google Maps: please ensure that you have downloaded Paris so you can use it offline or print out the map above

-- Always have some cash with you because most of the shops have a minimum spend with cards
+- Always have some cash with you because most of the shops have a minimum spend on cards

 Marché des Enfants Rouges

 This market is not your typical Parisian market.
-Even though you can buy the normal fresh fruits and vegetables, the main reason people flowed this market is for its friendly and convivial atmosphere.
+Even though you can buy normal fresh fruits and vegetables, the main reason people flowed this market is for its friendly and convivial atmosphere.
 The oldest covered food market in Paris is popular with locals and tourists alike due to its diversity.
-Wandering through the busy stalls is a feast for the taste buds with the various cuisines on offer (Morocco, Lebanon, Italy, Japan and West Indies).
+Wandering through the busy stalls is a feast for the taste buds with the various cuisines on offer (Morocco, Lebanon, Italy, Japan, West Indies and Belgium).

 Marché des Enfants Rouges – 39 Rue de Bretagne, 75003 Paris